Brockhaus Enzyklopädie: Transition to digital editions

 A digital multimedia encyclopedia based on the Brockhaus Enzyklopädie is available under the name Brockhaus Multimedial Premium, which is similar to Microsoft Encarta.

-On February 13, 2008, Brockhaus announced that due to the disappointing sales figures, it would make the content of the encyclopedia available online, supported by Internet advertising revenues and that there might be no more print editions.
+In 2008, due to the disappointing sales figures, Brockhaus initially announced to make the content of the encyclopedia available online, supported by Internet advertising revenues and considered to discontinue print editions.
 This announcement briefly boosted print sales again and the plans to switch to an on-line only edition were canceled.
-However, in 2009 Bibliographisches Institut & F.A.
+In 2009 Bibliographisches Institut & F.A.
 Brockhaus AG (Bifab) sold the Brockhaus brand to Bertelsmann, renamed themselves to Bibliographisches Institut AG, and sacked 50 employees of its Leipzig-based editorial staff.
 This move was widely interpreted as the end of Brockhaus Enzyklopädie, caused by the competition of Internet-based reference works such as Wikipedia.

 Impact

-"No work of reference has been more useful and successful, or more frequently copied, imitated and translated, than that known as the Conversations-Lexikon of Brockhaus," wrote the Encyclopædia Britannica Eleventh Edition.
+The Encyclopædia Britannica Eleventh Edition wrote that "no work of reference has been more useful and successful, or more frequently copied, imitated and translated, than that known as the Conversations-Lexikon of Brockhaus".
 The work was intended not for scientific use, but to promote general intellectual improvement by giving the results of research and discovery in a simple and popular form without extended details.
 This format, a contrast to the Encyclopædia Britannica, was widely imitated by later 19th century encyclopedias in several countries.
 The seventh edition of the Conversations-Lexikon formed the basis of the Encyclopedia Americana (1829–1833), the first significant American encyclopedia.
 Other encyclopedias modelled on Brockhaus included the Dutch Winkler Prins Geïllustreerde Encyclopaedie (1870–1882) and the Russian Brockhaus and Efron Encyclopedic Dictionary (1890–1906).

 In 2009, Brockhaus had a brand recognition of 93% in Germany.